akin-holo/FlexiSAF-intership/README.md

-# Frontend Mentor - QR code component solution
+# Hand-on task1

-This is a solution to the Hand-on 3 columns mock-ups taks1
+This is a solution to the 3 columns mock-ups task

 ## Table of contents